-So you’ve got your event all planned and the date is drawing near.
+So you’ve got your event all planned, event app launched and the date is drawing near.
 Everything has fallen into place without a problem so far.
 But what if no one attends?
 Well, you have to take a hard look at the promotion of your event.
 There should be a fair chunk of change set aside in the budget that is specifically earmarked for advertising and promotion.
 Here’s how you should spend it.

 1 – Newspaper Advertising